-Despite the party's calls for him to leave, several of Franken's Democratic colleagues dabbed tears from their eyes during his speech on Thursday.
+Several of Franken's Democratic colleagues dabbed tears from their eyes while he spoke.
 His family watched from the balcony.

 Afterward, his Democratic colleagues lined up to embrace him, including many of the women who had called for his resignation.

-(Reporting by Makini Brice; Additional reporting by Amanda Becker, Maria Caspani, Doina Chiacu and Richard Cowan; Editing by Tim Ahmann and Frances Kerry)
+(Reporting by Makini Brice; Additional reporting by Amanda Becker, Maria Caspani and Doina Chiacu; Editing by Tim Ahmann and Frances Kerry)

 © Copyright Reuters Ltd. All rights reserved.
 The information contained in this news report may not be published, broadcast or otherwise distributed without the prior written authority of Reuters Ltd.